Add description, images, menus and links to your mega menu

 Step 8.
 Drill Two Holes in the Bridge.
 The holes should be behind the saddle but in front of the ball ends of the guitar strings.
 This way, the tension of the strings and the tension of the TurboTail wires force the bridge together.
 If you install the TurboTail wires behind the ball ends of the guitar strings at the extreme rear of the bridge, your TurboTail will be pulling the rear part of the bridge away from the front part, and it’s possible that the bridge could split over time.
 We recommend drilling one hole between the 1st and 2nd strings and a second hole between the 5th and 6th strings.
 Although you might achieve extra lateral motion by drilling the holes closer to the center, say one hole between string #2 and string #3 and another hole between string #4 and string #5, we don’t like the look of that as well.

 For classical guitars, use a 1/16”, 1mm drill bit.
-If using string ferrules, use a 3mm (⅛”) drill bit.
-We like the look of using a 1mm drill bit, without string ferrules, for classical guitars.
-We locate the holes in the gap between the bridge and the tie block.
+If using wire ferrules, use a 3mm (⅛”) drill bit.
+We like the look of using a 1mm drill bit, without wire ferrules, for classical guitars.
+We locate the holes in the gap between the saddle and the tie block.

-For steel string guitar bridges, we recommend using an ⅛” drill bit.
-The ⅛” string ferrules prevent the wires from cutting into the bridge.
-They fit snugly in an ⅛” hole and give a clean, professional look.
+For steel string guitar bridges, use a ⅛” drill bit for the wire ferrules.
+The wire ferrules prevent the wires from cutting into the bridge.
+They fit snugly in a ⅛” hole and give a clean, professional look.
 The ferrules are bright steel.
 To darken them, use a black Sharpie marker.

 Step 9.
 Install Wire At Bridge